 God has furnished, equipped, and enabled you with supernatural abilities or tools that you will need to accomplish your God-ordained purpose in life without stress or sweat.

 These supernatural tools are your talents, gifting, or potentials.
 God will be unjust or wicked to call you to accomplish something that you are not naturally talented or spiritually gifted to accomplish (Eph.
 2:10).

-You already have the unique talent, gifting, potential, or unction you need to fulfil your unique purpose in life.
+You already have a unique talent, gifting, potential, or unction you need to fulfill your special purpose in life.
 Therefore, if you can identify the tools God has already equipped or furnished you with, it will not be difficult to identify or recognize the works to do with them.

 Your God-given potential is a direct pointer to your God-ordained purpose in life.
 God gives us talents, gifts, or divine abilities as He wills or according to His purpose (1 Cor.
 12:11).